dstotijn/ct-diag-server/README.md

   bytestreams for sending and receiving as little data as possible over the
   wire: 21 bytes per _Diagnosis Key_ (16 bytes for the `TemporaryExposureKey`,
   4 bytes for the `RollingStartNumber` and 1 byte for the `TransmissionRiskLevel`).
-- PostgreSQL support for storage.
+- Ships with PostgreSQL adapter for storage of Diagnosis Keys, but can easily be forked for different adapters.
 - Caching interface, with in-memory implementation.
+- Cursor based offsetting for listing Diagnosis Keys, with support for byte ranges and cache control headers.

 ---